 If it’s due to (b), that’s not exactly a case for concern.
 Continue your plan and track your body composition as well to get a more holistic picture.
 At the end of the day, fat loss is really the ultimate goal.
 Gaining muscle is good as it helps you burn more fat and it makes you leaner and stronger.

-If low metabolism is your problem, here are some useful strategies I’ve personally picked up in my weight loss journey on how to break weight loss plateaus:
+If low metabolism is your problem, here are some ideas to break weight loss plateaus:

 - Increase meal frequency: Eat five to six small meals per day.